akaseahawk/ArtOfDataScience2016/Draft/final_report.md

 |3| 0 | 0.0006 |
 |4| 0.0011 | 0.0014 |

-Next, we used four Poissons to model the data based on the results of the clustering above.
+Next, we used four Poissons to model synapse count in the data based on the results of the clustering above.
+For each cluster, average synapses was determined and then these were used as lambda values for a Poisson distribution with one distribution per cluster.
 The table below compares statistical characteristics of the true data to the simulated Poisson data.

 |------| Mean | Median | Standard Deviation |
 |--------------|------|--------|--------------------|
 |True Data|  | 163 | 174 | 69 |
 |Simulated Data| 163 | 178 | 64 |

 The mean, median and standard deviatio of the simulated data are close to that of the true data.
-To decide whether the model was an accurate representation of the true data, we compared the models using a K-S test.
+To decide whether the model was an accurate representation of the true data, we determined goodness of fit the models using a Chi-Squared test.
-A low p-value of 1.7e-73for the Poisson model indicates that the model is a poor representation of the true distribution.
+A low p-value of approximately 0 for the Poisson model indicates that the model is a poor representation of the true distribution.
+This is likely due to the relatively high within-cluster variance in densities.

 #### Orienting Ourselves
 The margins of our data were cut out per suggestion of the instructor.
 The sample is "rough around the edges" due to either the physical sample being imaged having rough edges or as an artifact of the processing the raw data went through to get the downsampled synaptic density data we are analyzing.
 One we excluded the margins from the data, we analyzed our data to determine the orientation of the volume in the 3D cortical space.
 We do this through analyzing trends in synaptic density in which we find evidence for cortical layers in the y-direction.
 From the Bock paper, we see that the imaged region of the cortex included cortial layers 1, 2/3, and upper 4.
 This, along with our evidence for y-layers indicates that the y-layer of highest density is likely part of cortical layer 1 (the cortical layer with the highest cell density and thus highest synaptic density).
 Moving from layer 1 of the cortex (the highest density region of our data) to deeper layers along the y-axis is thus the same as moving deeper into the cortex.